Kutup NQ

 Safeguards

-1. Requests are validated and rate-limited before retrieval or synthesis begins.
+• Requests are validated and rate-limited before retrieval begins.

-2. The answer layer is instructed to stay inside the provided references.
+• The answer layer stays inside provided references.

-3. Remote synthesis failure triggers a local fallback message instead of a dead end.
+• Remote failure triggers a local fallback instead of a dead end.

-4. The UI keeps runtime status subordinate but available, which makes failures diagnosable without cluttering the main thread.
+• Runtime status is subordinate but available — failures are diagnosable without cluttering the thread.